jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Readme.md

-﻿# Azure IOT Device Simulator
+﻿# Azure IoT Device Simulator - Readme
 *v0.1*

 This project has for purpose to help IoT developers in terms of efficiency and simplicity when it comes to simulating IoT devices.